HarshitaSing/HACKERRANK-JAVA-PROGRAMS/README.md

-# JAVA-BASIC-PROGRAMS
+# HACKERRANK_ JAVA-BASIC-PROGRAMS
 Hackerrank programs

-JAVA basic programs.Questions can be found on hackerrank platform under Basic Java section.
+JAVA basic programs.Questions can be found on hackerrank platform.